exonum/exonum-doc/src/home/design-overview.md

 Exonum Framework includes the Core and the set of optional pluggable services.
 The Core is responsible for the consensus, and provides transactions and blocks to be sent, received and processed.
 The services may be developed by third-party developers and community; they extend Exonum functionality.
-To turn on a service you should add its sources to the project and compile new binaries.
+The service may be turned on only before blockchain is stated; to include a service, you should add its sources to the project and compile a binaries.
+However, we are working to allow services turning on / off on the run.

 We represent the following optional services just now:

 1. Configuration Update service.
 Although every node has its own configuration file, some setups should be changed for every node simultaneously.
 This service allows updating configuration through the blockchain itself.
 In addition, administrators may apply new configuration values without node restarting.
 To get more about configuration service, please, refer to **TODO: link to config-service**.
 2. Anchoring service.
 It writes the hash of the current blockchain state to the bitcoin blockchain.
 It brings new guarantees: even if the malefactor takes control over every validator, he cannot rebuild blockchain and change old